By Jacobus Dixon

 Midtown Comics has created another fun contest for you to enter!
-This time, we’re giving away free copies of our Midtown Exclusive Spider-Man 2099 #1 variant, signed by both Peter David and J.G.
-Jones!
-This contest will last from 07/11/14 – 07/21/14.
+This time, we’re giving away our exclusive Death of Wolverine #1 variant signed by Charles Soule to one lucky winner!
+Win issue #1 of this epic story line today!
+This contest will last from 09/15/14 – 09/22/14.
 You can only enter the contest once, but can build up more entries by Liking our page on Facebook, Following us on Twitter, Following us on Pinterest, and Tweeting at us daily about the contest.
 You can also now gain more entries by referring your friends or signing up for our newsletter as well!
 Read on for more details below:

 - In order to enter the contest, you must Like our Midtown Comics page on Facebook.

 - You must also be following us on Twitter.

 - To earn additional entries and increase your chances of winning, you can tweet, “I entered to win #DeathofWolverine #1 signed by @CharlesSoule from @MidtownComics! bit.ly/1y7diyi”.
 You can then submit the URL of your tweet to Rafflecopter.
 Please note, that you can only tweet this once per day.